Hypercompetition: The relationship between rivalry and performance

 Hypercompetition suggests that increased rivalry leads to higher performance while oligopoly theory / The Five Forces Model suggest that decreased rivalry is associated with higher performance.
 L. G Thomas found that rivalry and performance were positively correlated in over 200 manufacturing industries from 1950 to 1996, supporting Hypercompetition theory.

 The relationship between rivalry and performance is controversial.
 While Porter recommended oligopolistic behavior which is based on the idea that higher competition leads to lower performance.
 However, in his extensive study of national economies (1990), he found the opposite.
 Countries with the highest levels of hypercompetition performed better in global markets than those dominated by oligopolies.

 The reasons for the high-performance high-rivalry finding are numerous.
 They include the many significant benefits of a competitive aggressive approach.
 By constantly improving a product, a firm delivers superior value to its customers and generates new demand.
 An aggressive series of actions also delays rival responses and creates temporary monopolistic positions, allowing firms to charge premium prices and earn higher profit margins.
 L. G Thomas found evidence that over time, the within-industry variance of profits increased, suggesting that the positive relationship between rivalry and industry performance is partially due to a few firms that have the resources to master the art of hypercompetition.
 Firms that are flexible and able to bear the costs of aggressive actions become winners but the costs of aggressiveness can increase as the pace of competition intensifies.
 There are inefficiencies caused by rushed planning and execution including mistakes, poor judgement, and lack of coordination among departments and suppliers.

-Competitive aggressiveness can certainly be a winning strategy in newly developed markets or highly dynamic industries such as consumer electronics, biotechnology, and pharmaceuticals.
-“We’ve accumulated a lot of evidence that aggressiveness matters, that it really improves performance, especially in these highly dynamic environments,” says Goce Andrevski, associate professor and Distinguished Faculty Fellow of Strategy at Smith School of Business.
-Consistent with L.G Thomas’ within-industry findings, competitive aggressiveness pays for firms with the proper resources – such as technological know-how, and dense networks of reliable partners and suppliers.
-It also pays when firms have the resources to generate a series of many temporary advantages at a rapid pace, relentlessly rolling out new products, price cuts, marketing campaigns, or similar actions designed to create superior value for customers, confuse rivals, and disrupt, destroy or neutralize the core competency of an opponent.
+Competitive aggressiveness can be a winning strategy in newly developed markets or dynamic industries such as consumer electronics, biotechnology, and pharmaceuticals.
+"We've accumulated a lot of evidence that aggressiveness matters, that it really improves performance, especially in these highly dynamic environments," says Goce Andrevski, associate professor and Distinguished Faculty Fellow of Strategy at Smith School of Business.
+Consistent with L.G Thomas' within-industry findings, competitive aggressiveness can be successful for firms with the right resources, such as technological know-how, and networks of reliable partners and suppliers.
+It also has benefits when firms have the resources to generate a series of temporary advantages at a rapid pace, consistently rolling out new products, price cuts, marketing campaigns, or similar actions designed to create value for customers, confuse rivals, and disrupt the core competency of an opponent.